usgs/wdfn-blog/content/How_To_Guide.md

 image: /static/how-to-guide/How to Use NextGen Pages.png

-description: Learn how to use WDFN's  Next Generation monitoring location pages.
+description: Learn how to use WDFN's Next Generation Monitoring Location Pages.

 keywords: water data